PastelBelem8/ADOPT.jl/dev-notes/MOOLibrariesRequirements.md

 ## [jMetal](http://jmetal.github.io/jMetal/)

-jMetal is a Java framework focused on providing multi-objective optimization with metaheuristics.
+jMetal is a Java framework focused on providing multi-objective optimization with metaheuristics [2].
 Its last release dates back to September 2018, which seems to suggest that it is currently being maintained.
 Interestingly, not only does jMetal support the parallel execution of algorithms, but it also supports the live interaction with running algorithms.
 Similarly to MOEAFramework, jMetal follows an event-based approach for asynchronously receiving information about the evolution of the optimization run.

 Being developed since 2006, jMetal comprises four main components: (1) Algorithm, (2) Problem, (3) Solution, and (4) Operators.
 An algorithm uses several operators to manipulate a set of potential Solutions to solve a particular Problem.
 Each solution is either binary, integer, or real, and it supports the addition of attributes.
 Problems can create new solutions and evaluate them.